JulianNicholls/Giphy-Browser-TS/README.md

-# GIPHY API Browser
+# GIPHY API Browser - Typescript version

 Load trending Gifs, random Gifs, and searched fo Gifs from Giphy via their [API](https://developers.giphy.com/docs/).

 The trending and searched-for Gifs load lazily, as the page is scrolled.